Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Basal joint arthritis affects the joint at the base of your thumb.
 Your treatment will depend on how severe the pain is, the type of arthritis you have in this joint, and how worn the joint is.

 If arthritis is diagnosed early, it often responds to treatment without surgery.
-Your doctor may put a splint on your thumb for 3–6 weeks.
+Your doctor may put a splint on your thumb for 3 to 6 weeks.
 This limits movement and helps reduce the inflammation.
 You may get relief by putting an ice pack on the thumb often.
 You may be given a pain medicine such as acetaminophen.
-You may also be given oral anti-inflammatory medication, such as ibuprofen or aspirin.
+You may also be given oral anti-inflammatory medicine, such as ibuprofen or aspirin.
 Your healthcare provider may give you prescription medicines for certain causes of your arthritis.
-If your symptoms don’t improve, your doctor may give you injections of an anti-inflammatory, such as cortisone, right into the joint.
+If your symptoms don’t improve, your doctor may give you injections of an anti-inflammatory medicine, such as cortisone, right into the joint.
 Or he or she may give you a different injected medicine.

 First your hand will be wrapped in a dressing.
 Then you’ll have a cast or a splint on your thumb for 4 to 8 weeks.
 Occasionally, a pin will be placed during the procedure.
 These help keep the thumb stable while it heals.
 Once you can move your thumb, your healthcare provider will give you exercises, or refer you to a physical therapist.
 Exercises and PT help strengthen the muscles and make the joint more flexible.
 Full recovery may take several months.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |